Polymers / Composites / Fibres

 At BioPowder.com we help manufacturers of rubber composites and biodegradable rubber replace synthetic and harmful additives by providing effective, bio-based alternatives.
 Our micronized powders, mainly made from olive stones, are fillers, ultra-resistant fibres and texturizers for any solid rubber composite.
 More precisely, we recommend our functional powders for the following uses:

 • as fillers for rubber and additives used in rubber compounding: to increase hardness and resistance, especially in solid tyre formulations.
-Our powders are 2-3 times harder than most other plant-based fibres (3.5 on a Mohs scale) and withstand temperatures up to 200°C. In natural or biodegradable rubber formulations, olive stone powders transform semi-liquid caoutchouc into a sturdy solid.
+Our powders are 2-3 times harder than most other plant-based fibres (3.5 on a Mohs scale) and withstand temperatures up to 200 °C. In natural or biodegradable rubber formulations, olive stone powders transform semi-liquid caoutchouc into a sturdy solid.
 In synthetic rubber composite formulations, the same favourable effects can be achieved by replacing conventional rubber additives such as carbon black or silica.

 • as crosslinking agents: especially suitable for elastomer formulations with a relatively low elasticity.
 Thanks to their reactivity, BioPowder.com powders can enhance molecular bonds and consequently improve elasticity and strength of many rubber compounds.

 • as reinforcing fibres: most tyre formulations are reinforced elastomers, i.e. rubber composites consisting of a polymer and a reinforcing agent or fibre.
 Using natural reinforcing fibres offers enormous potential for environmental innovation.
 Especially tyre treads can benefit from our fillers for rubber to enhance their resilience and abrasion/wear resistance.
+Also learn more about our sustainable polymers.

 • as texturizers for rubber compounds: our additives used in rubber compounding come in micron ranges tailored to your specific requirements.
 Fine powders are ideal for dispersion whereas medium and large grain size ranges add a visible, granular texture.
-Surface modelling, for example for anti-slip effects in rubber composites, is made easy.
+Surface modeling, for example for anti-slip effects in rubber composites, is made easy.

 BioPowder.com functional fillers for rubber can fulfil two or more of the above functions at the same time.
 Different micron size ranges, ways of integration in the rubber matrix and doses can create a variety of effects, resulting in a compound with optimized parameters for many applications.